VendorSafe/vs-web/docs/TEST_FAILURES.md

 This document outlines the current test failures and provides notes on how to fix them.

+Last updated: February 24, 2025

+## Fixed Issues

+**TrainingProgram Method Access**
+- Fixed the `enroll_trainee` method in TrainingProgram by making it explicitly public.

+**Route Helpers**
+- Fixed the route helpers in TrainingProgramsControllerTest to use the correct namespaced paths.

+**PDF Generation**
+- Added the missing OpenSans-Regular.ttf font file and fixed the PDF generation tests by replacing the unsupported `stub` method with proper method replacement.

+**Terminology**
+- Renamed all instances of "student" to "trainee" throughout the codebase for consistency.

 ## API Controller Issues

 Most API controller tests are failing with 404 errors.
 This is likely due to routing issues or authentication problems.